knative/docs/docs/eventing/broker/kafka-broker.md

 the configuration or create a new one with the same values depending on your needs.

+_Note: `default.topic.replication.factor` must be less than or equal to the number of brokers of your Kafka cluster._

 ## Set as default broker implementation

 To set the Kafka broker as the default implementation for all brokers in the Knative deployment,